 My friend got tired of “selling out.”
-This story changed my opinion of him and we became close friends.
+This story changed my opinion of him, and we became close friends.

 Bill: In my line of work, I encounter many people who would love to say that!

 Here’s my next question, August.
-You talk about “change of heart that lifts us out of ourselves and our petty concerns.”
+You talk about a “change of heart that lifts us out of ourselves and our petty concerns.”
 When I reflect on my own story that begins with the 5 Minutes to Process Improvement Success interviews, I realize it has led me to undergo a similar “change of heart.”
 It’s been a quest to solve an issue that is much bigger than me.
 I’ve also come to realize that it started to impact me in many other ways.
-It has catalyzed a way for me to connect with people in an authentic way through the heart.
+It has catalyzed a way for me to connect with people authentically through the heart.
 It’s a place where we respond based on what we’re feeling, not thinking.

-Whenever I speak from this place I’ll call the heart, even though I feel vulnerable and don’t know what the other person’s reaction will be, I always seem to say the perfect thing for that other person and perhaps even what I personally need to hear.
+Whenever I speak from this place, I’ll call the heart, even though I feel vulnerable and don’t know what the other person’s reaction will be, I always seem to say the perfect thing for that other person and perhaps even what I personally need to hear.

 How do you relate “change of heart” with a transformation of being?